 Since moving to San Francisco in the early 1990s, I have been using acrylics, enamels, metal leaf & paper to make pictures on glass and wood panel.

 A recent work, Sixth Square of Squares, was acquired by Capital One, with the assistance of consultant and curator Heidi McBride.
-The piece is now in the corporate collection and is currently hung in Capital One's Digital Lab in San Francisco CA.
+The piece is part of the corporate collection and is currently hanging in Capital One's Digital Lab in San Francisco CA.

 My work is also in private collections in Alaska, California, Hawaii, North Carolina, Oregon and Washington DC, as well as in France, Sweden and the United Kingdom.

 While living in northeast Kansas in the early 1970s, I was asked to build a doll house as a project for Cub Scouts.
 Instead, I built what I told my parents was a museum of modern art.
 A childhood obsession with the formed concrete of Kivett & Myers' Kansas City International Airport influenced the plywood building's design.
 Informed by family outings to the contemporary collection at the Nelson-Atkins, I crafted the museum's miniature abstract paintings and tiny metal sculptures.